February 14, 2023

 According to the National Institute on Alcohol Abuse and Alcoholism, approximately 18 million Americans have been diagnosed with alcohol disorders.
 The troubling part of this information is that many of these people are actually unaware that they even have any sort of problem.

 Being aware of the symptoms and signs of each stage of alcoholism can help anyone to seek help prior to their dependence becoming a real issue, the only thing that usually holds someone back is lack of knowledge that they are even on an alcoholic path.

-The Fun Stage:
+The Early Stage: